ibm-cloud-docs/messages-for-rabbitmq/getting-started.md

 ## Step 5.
 Connect to {{site.data.keyword.cloud_notm}}
 {: #connect-cloud}

-Connect to {{site.data.keyword.cloud_notm}} in the command line tool and follow the prompts to log in.
+Connect to {{site.data.keyword.cloud_notm}} in the command-line tool and follow the prompts to log in.

 ```shell
 ibmcloud login